We Met Our Matching Grant Goal of $20,000!

 Housing and Shelter Success Stories During This Crisis

-- Our Safe Parking Case Manager, Jordan Thurston, housed a vulnerable couple this past Friday with a Section 8 voucher.
+- Our Safe Parking Case Manager, Jordan Thurston, housed a vulnerable couple with a Section 8 voucher.
 She had helped them secure a voucher extension earlier in the month and was able to house them as a result.

-- This week, our Supportive Services for Veteran Families (SSVF) Program Manager, Victor Virgen, housed a veteran and his caretaker who had been living in a vehicle and were at high risk of contracting COVID-19 due to their underlying health issues and age.
+- Our Supportive Services for Veteran Families (SSVF) Program Manager, Victor Virgen, housed a veteran and his caretaker who had been living in a vehicle and were at high risk of contracting COVID-19 due to their underlying health issues and age.
 Just yesterday, we purchased two beds as well.
+We have also housed two additional veterans.

-- Staff members from Safe Parking and SSVF placed multiple high-risk veterans and seniors into hotel rooms.
+- Staff members from Safe Parking and SSVF placed close to 10 high-risk veterans and seniors into hotel rooms.
 We are currently working to transition these clients into permanent housing.

 We are deeply committed to ensuring a consistent service delivery for our clients, many of whom are homeless, have lost their jobs, or are struggling with mental health issues.

-- For our Counseling Center, we recently made HIPAA-compliant videoconferencing telemental health counseling available to our clients.
-These services will be made available to the greater community next week.
+- For our Counseling Center, we made HIPAA-compliant videoconferencing telemental health counseling available to our clients.
 This was a result of a recent partnership with Zoom Communications, and funded by Cottage Health, that happened to coincide with the COVID-19 outbreak.
+We have granted all fee reductions associated with job loss.
+We have also completed the implementation of our Electronic Health Record System.
+Our Clinical Director, Dr. Crystal Ramirez, has also participated in Antioch’s Central Coast Collaborative to ensure that best practices are maintained for telemental health.

 - For our Safe Parking Program, we have moved our clients to specific lots where they can park during the day and have 24/7 access to bathroom facilities and porta-potties.
 In addition, we have coordinated a weekly support routine where our clients can come pick up food, bagged lunches, and other essentials and connect to staff members.
-We also created portable hand-washing stations, which have been a huge success, and are delivering food to isolated seniors in our program.
+We are also providing makeshift hand-washing supplies, which have been a huge success, and are delivering food to isolated seniors in our program.
 Staff are speaking with all clients multiple times per week to give them a stronger sense of support during this challenging time.

 - Our Supportive Services for Veteran Families Program will continue to operate remotely, and we will be housing our veteran clients to the best of our ability.
 In addition, we are also coordinating food delivery to our veteran clients at Johnson Court, where New Beginnings recently began offering supportive services in partnership with the Housing Authority of the City of Santa Barbara.

-- Our Life Skills Parenting & Education Program has been put on hold for now; however, we are working with community partners and hope to start this program up again as soon as possible through our new telehealth capabilities.
+- For our Life Skills Parenting & Education Program, we are working with community partners and hope to start this program up again as soon as possible through our new telehealth capabilities.

 The demand for temporary rental assistance for clients that we have housed has skyrocketed, and we are incurring all kinds of additional expenses to support our clients.